jeremylt/personal_website/_sources/blog/research-software/macos-weak-symbols.rst.txt

 I had to add MacOS to our `GitHub Action <https://github.com/CEED/libCEED/blob/0031f6c0bccfe00da73710d243af119549bbab9e/.github/workflows/rust-test-with-style.yml#L13>`_ for testing the Rust interface of libCEED to verify the issue and debug.

 There is a lot of information out there on using weak symbols for `Mach-O <https://en.wikipedia.org/wiki/Mach-O>`_, but this information is largely available for dynamic libraries.
-Nevertheless, I tried the different weak symbol markers and linkers recommended online, the problem persisted.
+Nevertheless, I tried the different weak symbol markers recommended online as well as the preferred linker for MacOS, but the problem persisted.

 After frustrating attempts at 'fancy' solutions, I attempted a 'simple' solution.
-I removed the weak symbols for backends I knew would always be successfully complied.
+I removed the weak symbols to the initialization routine for backends I knew would always be successfully complied.
-This resulted in a successful build, but this was not feasible for actually supporting the conditional compilation and error message outline above.
+This resulted in the static build successfully executing the initialization of the supported backends, but this was not feasible for actually supporting the conditional compilation and error message outlined above.

 I created a separate file with the weak symbols only for the backends that are always compiled, and the library still found the correct symbol in this case.
 The fix is to create separate files for the weak symbols of the backends based upon each dependency package.